athos/Postmortem/README.md

 To use the instrumentation feature, you'll need to require the `postmortem.instrument` namespace.
-The namespace provides two macros, `instrument` and `unstrument`, which enables/disables logging for the instrumented function, respectively.
+The namespace provides two macros, `instrument` and `unstrument`, which enables/disables logging for a specified var, respectively.

 ```clojure
 (require '[postmortem.core :as pm]